A topic from the subject of Chromatography in Chemistry.

 1. Cut a strip of filter paper into approximately 10 cm x 3 cm.

-3. Use a pipette or dropper to apply a small spot of the sample to the pencil line.
+3. Use a pipette or dropper to apply a small, concentrated spot of the sample to the pencil line.
+Let it dry completely before applying another spot to ensure a concentrated sample spot.

-5. Place the filter paper in the beaker, with the end containing the sample spot immersed in the solvent.
+5. Carefully place the filter paper in the beaker, making sure the end containing the sample spot is immersed in the solvent, but the sample spot itself is above the solvent level.

-6. Cover the beaker or container with a lid or plastic wrap.
+6. Cover the beaker or container with a lid or plastic wrap to create a saturated atmosphere and prevent evaporation.

-8. Monitor the progress of the solvent until it reaches the other end of the strip.
+8. Monitor the progress of the solvent until it reaches approximately 1 cm from the top edge of the strip.
+Remove the paper before the solvent reaches the top.

 9. Remove the filter paper from the beaker and allow it to dry thoroughly.